nosliwes/dsa5303/README.md

-# dsa5303
+# Stock Price Trend Prediction Using Evolutionary Learning
-Financial Engineering Analytics
+## Data Science 5303 - Financial Engineering Analytics

-Final Project Files
+This repository contains all files for the final project in Data Science 5303 - Financial Engineering Analytics